Bobby Harrell: Political contributions

 In 2010, Harrell received the largest amount of political contributions – $47,425, or nearly 22 percent – from lawyers and lobbyists, according to OpenSecrets.
-The next-largest amount, $30,100, came from health professionals.
+The next largest amount, $30,100, came from health professionals.
 In 2008, Harrell received $361,053 in contributions.
 The largest contributing industries were real estate ($29,825), and lawyers and lobbyists ($28,000).

 Campaign contributions and receipts

 In September 2012, The Post and Courier reported that Harrell had reimbursed himself more than $325,000 from his campaign war chest since 2008 but had produced no receipts or itemized invoices accounting for the spending.
 Harrell informed The Post and Courier that all his expenses were legitimate and the reimbursements were less than the fair market value.

 Harrell provided receipts to an Associated Press reporter who reported that the receipts and invoices were in order.

-After two years of investigation, Harrell agreed to pay part of the money to the state’s general fund and pay a fine.
-Harrell left the House of Representatives shortly thereafter.
+In October 2014 Harrell pleaded guilty to six counts of misusing campaign money; he was fined $30,000 and required to pay $94,000 to the State’s general fund, received three years of probation, was required to resign his office and was barred from public office for three years.

 Even though he had left office, and was not seeking office, it was too late to remove his name from the ballot in the 2014 elections.
 Democratic nominee Mary Tinkler received the most votes for the seat, but Harrell still carried Dorchester County even with signs in the polling places stating that he had withdrawn from the election.

+Personal life

+Harrell has been married to his wife Cathy since July 1979 and they current reside in Charleston, SC.
+They have two children, Trey & Charlotte, as well as two grandchildren.